asafge/NewsBlurPlus/README.md

 NewsBlur+ (Experimantal Version)
 ================

-A News+ extension for the NewsBlur RSS reading service.
+A News+ (gReader branch) extension for the NewsBlur RSS reading service.
 Still in a very early alpha.

 Features already implemented:
 -------------------------------